Dentistry Solutions Available from Dr. Licking

 Prevention helps avoid serious and costly dental problems and is the key to having healthy teeth and gums for life!

-Crowns - Crowns are special sleeves made of metal or porcelain that are fitted over a damaged or weak tooth.
+Crowns – Crowns are special sleeves made of metal, porcelain, or other ceramics that are fitted over a damaged or weak tooth.
 At the offices of Dr. John Licking, we carefully match the size and shape of the crown so that it will look indistinguishable from your other teeth.
 Many of these crowns can be done in one visit, meaning you have fewer frustrations of finding time, commuting, and spending time away from your work or family.
 We are able to provide this service with Cerec® technology.

 Bridges – A dental bridge is used when there is a missing tooth.
 It usually involves putting a crown on each tooth on either side of the missing tooth, and then a false tooth is suspended between the crowns.